Promoting Diversity and Inclusion in a Global Workplace

 - The location is too dangerous for this person

-- The person won’t feel comfortable with the local norms and standards
+- The person will not feel comfortable with the local norms and standards

-- The employee won’t want to, or be able to, move their family
+- The employee will not want to, or be able to, move their family

 - The local infrastructure will not serve the assignee’s or the family’s needs